Feasibility-Aware Learning-to-Optimize in Wireless Communication Resource Allocation: Introduction

 Recognizing the limitations of simple penalty and projection methods, the L2O research community has developed more sophisticated techniques for various constraints, offering promising avenues for wireless RA.
 Early approaches, such as \cite{xu2018semantic}, incorporated constraint violations as penalty terms in the loss function to guide the training process.
-To handle equality constraints, OptNet \cite{amos2017optnet} leveraged implicit differentiation via the implicit function theorem to embed feasibility directly into the NN structure.
-Hybrid approaches such as \cite{park2023self,kim2023self} combined alternative optimization with learning, where primal variables and Lagrange multipliers are alternately updated through dual NN to mitigate constraint violations.
+Hybrid approach, like \cite{park2023self}, combined alternative optimization with learning, where primal variables and Lagrange multipliers are alternately updated through dual NN to mitigate constraint violations.
 Recent studies have shifted toward L2O methods under hard constraints, which align closely with the high reliability demands in V2X and IoT.
-For instance, \cite{donti2021dc} introduced a gradient-based correction step to explicitly rectify infeasible outputs based on violated constraints.
-Homeo-learning \cite{liang2023low} and HoP \cite{deng2025hop} further advanced hard constrained L2O by constructing one-to-one differentiable mappings that guarantee feasibility through invertible neural networks (INNs) and measure transformation, respectively.
+For instance, \cite{donti2021dc,nguyen2025fsnet} introduced a gradient-based correction scheme to explicitly rectify infeasible outputs based on violated constraints.
+HardNet \cite{min2025hardnethardconstrainedneuralnetworks} and HoP \cite{deng2025hop} further advanced hard constrained L2O by constructing one-to-one differentiable mappings that guarantee feasibility through enforcement layers and measure transformation, respectively.
 These approaches offer generalizable and scalable solutions, making them promising candidates for future wireless RA research.

-In this article, we focus on leveraging feasibility-guaranteed L2O approaches to address complex constrained optimization problems in wireless RA.
+In this article, we focus on leveraging feasibility-aware L2O approaches to address complex constrained optimization problems in wireless RA.
 We begin by introducing the foundational background of L2O, covering NN architectures and corresponding training strategies.
-To further illustrate the concept of feasibility guaranteed L2O, we review several representative methods.
+To further illustrate the concept of feasibility aware L2O, we review several representative methods.
 We then evaluate their effectiveness in practical scenarios through a case study on the quality-of-service (QoS)-aware weighted sum rate (WSR) maximization problem.
 Finally, we discuss open challenges and outline future research directions in L2O-based wireless RA optimization.